-The board of directors declared quarterly dividends of \$0.02 per common share for each of the four quarters of 2019 and 2018.
+The board of directors declared quarterly dividends of \$0.02 per common share for each of the four quarters of 2019.
 In January 2020, we announced that the board had suspended the dividend.
+We expect the quarterly cash dividend will be reinstated in the second half of 2022.
 The determination of the amount of future dividends, if any, to be declared and paid is at the sole discretion of the board of directors and will depend on our financial condition, earnings, capital requirements, levels of indebtedness, our future business prospects and other matters our board of directors deem relevant.
-Our bank credit facility and our senior subordinated notes allow for the payment of common dividends, with certain limitations, as described in the indentures governing each of our notes.
+Our bank credit facility allows for the payment of common dividends, with certain limitations, as described in the facility agreement.